-After seeing all the pollution around Baku I was longing to see a different side of Azerbaijan.
+After seeing all the pollution around Baku and the Absheron peninsula I was longing to see a different side of Azerbaijan.
 Baku’s center might be all modern, but this stops at the bus station.
 No more glitter and glamour for those who want to leave Baku.
 The bus station is a chaotic mess of hundreds of old minivans that only leave when full including extra folding chairs in the aisle.

 Only an hour out of Baku the scars of the oil exploitations diminish.
 The desert slowly changes into green rolling hills.
 Quba is as far as public transport goes.